lydiadunning/lydiadunning/README.md

 [Online Shop](https://github.com/lydiadunning/OnlineShop) - an ecommerce site using SQLite, not hosted.
 Python with Flask, SQLite with SQLAlchemy, HTML with Jinja, CSS, Stripe integration -->
-## Currently Working On
-[Food Plan](https://github.com/lydiadunning/food-plan) - a full stack web app to help parents track how often they've offered a food to a child.
-JavaScript with React, HTML with JSX, NodeJS, MongoDB with mongoose, Jest for testing.
-Styled with Radix UI.

 ## Technologies I've Used
 | Language | Frameworks/Libraries | Testing Libraries | Databases